See-through installation during Dutch Design Week 2017

 Inspired by the visual appeal of the left-overs of the production of colored plastic panels, she decided to design a furniture series with the material.
 The designs of all the objects are based on classical joining techniques, a clear form language and the high-quality appearance of the colorful-transparent material.
 The presented prototypes were developed and manufactured at Zweko Optics in Belgium.

 Also the graphical patterns on the bio based wall covering were designed by Ulrike Jurklies.
-This wall paper; Gluetex Biovate, was developed by Big Impact and gives the project an extra ‘dimension’.
+This wall paper; Walltex Biovate, was developed by Big Impact and gives the project an extra ‘dimension’.

 Ulrike Jurklies collated all these elements into one unique composition.
 Forms, colours and materials amplify one another and invite to a novel visual experience.

-More information about the pieces that will be shown (including HR images for download):
+More information about the shown pieces (including HR images for download):